slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Be suspicious of people who like being owed a favor.
 Especially if it is not a favor you requested.
 - Maintain old friendships.
 - Bad friends will prevent you from having good friends.
-- You only grow apart from people who don't grow.
+- You only grow apart from people who don’t grow.

 > *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you." (...)
 "Don’t be the smartest person in the room.
 Hangout with, and learn from, people smarter than yourself.
 Even better, find smart people who will disagree with you." (...)